Introduction

 Cross-channel

-The same contact is recognized across voice and SMS, with one coherent memory.
+The same contact is recognized across voice and SMS, with one coherent history.

 Per persona

-Enable memory on a pathway or persona; each keeps its own conversation history with the contact.
+Each pathway or persona keeps its own conversation history with a contact, independently.

 How it works